-Supervisor - For the purpose of this policy, any Member assigned the responsibility and the authority to supervise Transit Police Members and civilian professionals.
+Supervisor - For the purpose of this policy, any Member assigned the responsibility and the authority to supervise Transit Police staff.

-Delirium - Symptoms and causes - Mayo Clinic, extracted December 15, 2022.
+2 Delirium - Symptoms and causes - Mayo Clinic, extracted December 15, 2022.

 South Coast British Columbia Transportation Authority Police Service Policies and Procedures Manual